 If you don't clone your metric triggered flows, no new contacts who take the trigger action will be queued up, since no more data will be flowing into Klaviyo from your legacy platform.

 Any ecommerce metric triggered flow templates must also be updated if they include dynamic data.
 For example, the template tags used in your abandoned cart flow for Platform A will be different from the template tags used for Platform B. These flows include:

 - New customer thank you

 - Product review / cross sell

 The quickest way to update your cloned flow with the correct dynamic data is to:

 - Select the flow that you would like to rebuild.
 If you are migrating to Platform B, you will want to choose the flow with the Platform B logo next to it.

-- Find the dynamic code block and save it.
+- Find the dynamic code block or section and save it.

 - Next, navigate to your new, cloned template and swap out the existing dynamic content with the saved content.
 This saves you the time of redesigning your existing flow templates from scratch.

 Additionally, any segments that have metric-based conditions will need to be recreated to incorporate the new metric.
 Clone all segments with metric-based conditions and edit them to pull in information from the new, correct metric.